Does Carnival (CCL) Pay a Dividend? (2026)

 Yes.
 Carnival reinstated a dividend in 2026 after suspending it during the pandemic, paying an annual rate of about $0.60 per share, a yield near 2% at a roughly $29 share price.
 The company is also buying back stock, having repurchased over $450 million and paid $414 million in dividends year to date alongside continued debt reduction.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with CCL's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with CCL's investor relations page or your broker before acting on them.